 Labor Unrest in Japan and Asian Countries

-One of the keys to the success of this development strategy, as in Japan, was the ability to repress potential labor unrest arising from this low-wage strategy; here, the authoritarian state played a crucial role.
-All of the countries in the region had some form of authoritarian or soft-authoritarian state—at least in the initial decades of industrialization—that could perform this repressive function.
-South Korea, like Japan, had a democratic constitution—but it had a military-dominated, one-party system since 1961.
+One of the keys to the success of this growth development was the ability to repress potential labor unrest arising from this low-wage strategy; here, the authoritarian state played a crucial role.
+All of the countries in the region had some form of an authoritarian or soft-authoritarian state—at least in the initial decades of industrialization—that could perform this repressive function.
+Starting in 1961, South Korea, like Japan, had a democratic constitution—but it had a military-dominated, one-party system.

 One of the keys to the success of this development strategy, as in Japan, was the ability to repress potential labor unrest arising from this low-wage strategy

-In the Philippines and Indonesia, as well as in Thailand, the growing tensions caused by their low-wage industrialization model resulted in violent rural insurrections that were ruthlessly put down by their authoritarian governments.
-The insurrections rose out of resentments caused by the widening gap between the entrepreneurial few and the poverty of the rural masses who were faced with the choice of working as landless laborers in the countryside or emigrating to the cities and taking those low-wage—essentially sweatshop—jobs.
+In the Philippines, Indonesia, and Thailand, growing tensions were caused by their low-wage industrialization model, and resulted in violent rural insurrections that were ruthlessly put down by their authoritarian governments.
+The insurrections rose out of resentments caused by the widening gap between the entrepreneurial few and the poverty of the rural masses.
+Rural populations faced the choice of working as landless laborers in the countryside, or emigrating to the cities and taking low-wage jobs in sweatshops.

-Thus, the government’s ability to prevent labor pressure from raising wages and improving conditions was critical to maintaining their edge in the global market and, thus, was critical to their development strategy.
+Thus, each government’s ability to prevent labor pressure from rising wages and improving conditions was critical to maintaining its edge in the global market and, thus, was critical to its development strategy.

 Common Questions About Asian Tigers